intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 **Note:** If you find bugs, or have suggestions please consider e-mailing us, or submitting a PR if you know how to fix or improve it.
 There is also a shared [note's document](https://docs.google.com/document/d/1V6Q8z-BiaFCvdBaLg1n3BDTZpXsNroN24YFHXH7Ri68/edit?usp=sharing) that you are more than welcome to contribute to (and we can get you some coffee or SWAG as thanks)

+**Note:** There is no need to make a GKE cluster manually before starting this tutorial, we will configure one as we go along.

 ## Motivation

 We've picked a relatively un-complicated machine learning example, the data is already prepared, so that you can focus on exploring Kubeflow and how to deploy Kubeflow on multiple clouds.